DerekMRoberts/VertexJointTracker/README.md

 **Welcome to the Repo!**

-This is a Maya plug-in project attempting to take volumetric motion capture data captured from a state of the art 4DViews capture system (imported it into Maya as an Alembic file), and use vertices from the animated mesh surface data to derive sub-surface joint motion from it.
+This is a Maya plug-in project attempting to take volumetric motion capture data captured from a state of the art 4DViews capture system and use vertices from the animated mesh surface data to derive sub-surface joint motion from it.

+[Here](https://www.youtube.com/watch?v=LKGk5IK103o) is a demonstration video.

 ## Getting Started